keu/docs/guides/kubepod-operator.md

     source_profile = <your user>
     ```

 4. Make sure your default credentials include a valid and active key for your username.
-See [Programmatic access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) for more information).
+See [Programmatic access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).

 5. Make a copy of `~/.aws/credentials` and `~/.aws/config` available to your Airflow environment.
 If you run Airflow using the Astro CLI, create a new directory called `.aws` in the `include` folder of your Astro project and copy both files into it.